IversonLeizke/Javascript/README.md

 14. Functions - Creating a programming for one poll
 15. Closures - Using the closure to get acess to a variable from other scope
 16. Arrays - Using some methods to change and print some data
+17. Arrays methods - working with some data for a research

 **Projects**